 The Cathedral of Notre Dame can easily be considered a masterpiece from the Christian storytelling of the stained glass windows, the aesthetic of the flying buttresses, the tall spires and towers, the numerous gargoyles watching over the surroundings, and numerous other distinct features of this Cathedral that defined its eminence.

-Notre Dame, which its name refers to Virgin Mary, was one of the first Gothic cathedrals, and it was built over the course of 182 years from 1163 to 1345.
+Notre Dame, which its name refers to Virgin Mary, was one of the first Gothic cathedrals, and over 182 years, from 1163 to 1345, it went through meticulous construction.

 This work of architecture became monumental due to its distinct artistic features in its day.